rockset/rockset-go-client/openapi/docs/UpdateVirtualInstanceRequest.md

 `func (o *UpdateVirtualInstanceRequest) HasDescription() bool`

 HasDescription returns a boolean if a field has been set.

+### GetAutoSuspendEnabled

+`func (o *UpdateVirtualInstanceRequest) GetAutoSuspendEnabled() bool`

+GetAutoSuspendEnabled returns the AutoSuspendEnabled field if non-nil, zero value otherwise.

+### GetAutoSuspendEnabledOk

+`func (o *UpdateVirtualInstanceRequest) GetAutoSuspendEnabledOk() (*bool, bool)`

+GetAutoSuspendEnabledOk returns a tuple with the AutoSuspendEnabled field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetAutoSuspendEnabled

+`func (o *UpdateVirtualInstanceRequest) SetAutoSuspendEnabled(v bool)`

+SetAutoSuspendEnabled sets AutoSuspendEnabled field to given value.

+### HasAutoSuspendEnabled

+`func (o *UpdateVirtualInstanceRequest) HasAutoSuspendEnabled() bool`

+HasAutoSuspendEnabled returns a boolean if a field has been set.

+### GetAutoSuspendSeconds

+`func (o *UpdateVirtualInstanceRequest) GetAutoSuspendSeconds() int32`

+GetAutoSuspendSeconds returns the AutoSuspendSeconds field if non-nil, zero value otherwise.

+### GetAutoSuspendSecondsOk

+`func (o *UpdateVirtualInstanceRequest) GetAutoSuspendSecondsOk() (*int32, bool)`

+GetAutoSuspendSecondsOk returns a tuple with the AutoSuspendSeconds field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetAutoSuspendSeconds

+`func (o *UpdateVirtualInstanceRequest) SetAutoSuspendSeconds(v int32)`

+SetAutoSuspendSeconds sets AutoSuspendSeconds field to given value.

+### HasAutoSuspendSeconds

+`func (o *UpdateVirtualInstanceRequest) HasAutoSuspendSeconds() bool`

+HasAutoSuspendSeconds returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)